envato-archive/awsraw/README.md

 docs](http://docs.aws.amazon.com/AmazonS3/latest/API/APIRest.html), and
 translate that into Ruby code with the minimum of fuss.

+This is the opposite of [fog](http://fog.io).
+AWSRaw tries to add as little abstraction as possible on top of the AWS REST API.

 You use a regular HTTP library to make requests, and AWSRaw provides useful additions like request signing.